Max Strub: Nazi period

 Among the numerous solo concerts Strub gave during the National Socialist period, were cultural events of decidedly political organizations such as the Militant League for German Culture and the staff music corps of the SS-Hauptämter.
 In 1943, he also took part in a Zwickau memorial concert for the "Gefallenen der Bewegung".

 In 1935, Strub founded a piano trio with Friedrich Wührer (piano) and Paul Grümmer (cello).
 During the 1935 Summer, he succeeded the US-American violin virtuoso Florizel von Reuter in the piano trio of the pianist Elly Ney and the cellist Ludwig Hoelscher, with whom he played until 1940.
 Recordings of works by Schubert, Beethoven, Brahms and Schumann were made.
 Although the Ney Trio had its origins in the Weimar Republic, their leader Ney was close to the NS regime.
 Unlike Hoelscher, however, Strub could hardly be described as opportunistic.
 Thus, unlike his colleagues, he did not become a party member.
 Strub formed another trio in 1943 with the Swiss pianist Adrian Aeschbacher and the Spanish cellist Gaspar Cassadó.
 They continued to produce recordings after the war.

 In addition, Strub repeatedly performed chamber music with the pianist and Pfitzner's friend Walter Gieseking.
 In 1940, they gave a concert in Hannover as part of a concert of the Nazi community "Kraft durch Freude".
 The programme included works by Schubert, Beethoven and Pfitzner.
 He also persuaded his students Hans-Ulrich Tiesler, Max Kayser and Franz Hopfner to perform the world premiere of Gieseking's Kleine Musik for three violins, which took place in the theatre hall of the Berlin University of the Arts.

 At the same conservatory he represented Carl Flesch in the summer of 1933/34, who had a special agreement with the university since 1928.
-In July 1933 Strub was appointed a professor.Vgl.
-Persönliches.
-In Neue Zeitschrift für Musik 101 (1934) 2, p.
-225-f.
+In July 1933 Strub was appointed a professor.
 In 1934, due to his Berlin commitments, he declined a call to the Hochschule für Musik und Theater München, where he was to take over the direction of a master class.
 In the post-war period in Germany, he did not return to the West Berlin Academy of Music, despite a hiring order.

 In 1944 Strub was included in the Gottbegnadeten list ("Führerliste") as one of the most important violinists in the Third Reich, which saved him from military service.